European E-commerce Part 1: Tech Stack

 Lots of free themesLimited number of free themes

-Big third-party app marketplaceMost brands that BigCommerce displays on its website have since switched to Shopify.
-I suspect that this is due to the power of Shop Pay.
+Big third-party app marketplaceMost brands BigCommerce displays on its homepage have since switched to Shopify.

 No payment feesHigh payment fees